ruuda/blog/posts/2014-08-18-writing-a-path-tracer-in-rust-part-4-tracing-rays.md

 We intersect a ray with the scene.
 If nothing was hit, the light intensity is zero --- a black background.
-For an outdoor scene, we could compute the intensity based on a sky spectrum.
-If an object was intersected, and its `material` pointer is null, its `emissiveMaterial` pointer must not be null --- a light source.
+If an object was intersected, and its `material` pointer is null, its `emissiveMaterial` is not null by assumption, so the object is a light source.
 The final intensity is the intensity of the light source reduced by the effects of previous bounces.
 If the `material` pointer was not null, we ask the material to generate a ray that continues the path.
 The loop continues with a probability that decreases with every intersection.
+For simplicity, I omitted the details in the code.
 Paths with a low intensity also have a higher chance of being terminated.
 If the loop terminates, the intensity is just zero.